On the finiteness of log surfaces: Abstract

 \section{Abstract}

-We prove that a log surface has only finitely many weakly log canonical projective models with klt singularities up to log isomorphism, by reducing the problem to the boundedness of their polarization.
+We generalize the Kawamata–Matsuki conjecture to klt log pairs and prove it in dimension two.
+More precisely, we show that a log surface admits only finitely many weakly log canonical projective models with klt singularities up to log isomorphism, by reducing the problem to boundedness of polarizations.